 Climate & Energy Justice

 COP27 outcome: Loss and damage fund established in historic first step, but other outcomes perilously weak

 A historic breakthrough in deadlocked COP27 talks means a loss and damage fund to compensate developing countries for the irreversible impacts of climate change has been established, despite consistent efforts by the US and other developed countries to derail it.

-This fund was one of the key demands of developing countries, and it is a welcome first step that had seemed elusive.
-However, there is still plenty of scope for developed countries to wriggle out of their responsibilities, and other COP27 outcomes were extremely weak.
+Climate & Energy Justice